airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `deleteable` | If this is false, this is a system list and cannot be deleted.
 NOTE: This field is deprecated and will not be populated for connectors utilizing the HubSpot v3 API.
 This field will be removed in a future release.  | `contact_lists.deleteable` | 🟢 0.70 | Deprecation notice: field may not be populated in future. |
 | `dynamic` | Whether the contact list is dynamic.
 NOTE: This field is deprecated and will not be populated for connectors utilizing the HubSpot v3 API.
 This field will be removed in a future release.  | `contact_lists.dynamic` | 🟢 0.70 | Deprecation notice: field may not be populated in future. |

-### Mapping from Airbyte `ticket_pipelines` to Fivetran `ticket_pipeline`
+### Mapping: Airbyte `ticket_pipelines` to Fivetran `ticket_pipeline`

 - Table Match Confidence Score: ⚠️ 0.65
 - Table Completion Score: ⚠️ 0.50

-#### Evaluation

-The table and field mappings include several 'MISSING' entries, indicating incomplete mapping.
+- Summary Self-Evaluation: _The table and field mappings include several 'MISSING' entries, indicating incomplete mapping.
 However, certain fields like '_fivetran_synced' have confident mappings based on standard conventions.
-Moreover, fields like 'display_order', 'label', 'created_at', and 'updated_at' have plausible mappings, albeit with less confidence due to lack of complete corroboration across source and target schemas.
+Moreover, fields like 'display_order', 'label', 'created_at', and 'updated_at' have plausible mappings, albeit with less confidence due to lack of complete corroboration across source and target schemas._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |